Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: The Bose-Einstein condensate galactic dark matter halo

 \section{The Bose-Einstein condensate galactic dark matter halo}

 An ideal, dilute Bose gas at very low temperature forms a Bose-Einstein condensate in which all particles are in the same ground state.
 In the thermodynamic limit, the critical temperature for the condensation is $ T_{c}=2\pi \hbar ^{2}\left( n/\zeta \right) ^{3/2}/mk_{B}$ \cite{pita}.
 Here $n$ and $m$ are the number density and the mass of the bosons, respectively, $\zeta =2.612$ is a constant, while $\hbar $ and $k_{B}$ denote the reduced Planck and Boltzmann constants, respectively.
 Atoms can be regarded as quantum-mechanical wave packets of the order of their thermal de Broglie wavelength $\lambda _{T}=\sqrt{2\pi \hbar ^{2}/\left( mk_{B}T\right) }$.
-The condition for the condensation $ T<T_{c} $ can be reformulated as $l<\lambda _{T}/\zeta ^{-1/3}$, where $l$ is the average distance between pairs of bosons, and it occurs when the temperature, hence the momentum of the bosons decreases such that their de Broglie wavelengths overlap.
-The thermodynamic limit is only approximately realized, the finite size giving corrections to the critical temperature \cite{GrossmannHolthaus}, \cite{KetterleDruten}, \cite{KristenToms}, \cite{Haugerudetal}.
-A dilute, non-ideal Bose gas also displays BEC, however the condensate fraction is smaller than unity at zero temperature and the critical temperature is also modified \cite{Giorginietal}, \cite{Glaumetal}, \cite{Schutte}, \cite{dalfovo}.
-Experimentally, BEC (which could be formed by bosonic atoms, but also form fermionic Cooper pairs) has been realized first in $^{87}$Rb \cite{anderson}, \cite{Han98}, \cite{Ernst98}, then in $^{23}$Na \cite{Davis95}, \cite{Hau98}, and in $^{7}$Li \cite{Bradley95}.
+The condition for the condensation $T<T_{c} $ can be reformulated as $l<\lambda _{T}/\zeta ^{-1/3}$, where $l$ is the average distance between pairs of bosons, and it occurs when the temperature, hence the momentum of the bosons, decreases and as a consequence their de Broglie wavelengths overlap.
+The thermodynamic limit is only approximately realized, the finite size giving corrections to the critical temperature \cite{GrossmannHolthaus,KetterleDruten,KristenToms,Haugerudetal}.
+A dilute, non-ideal Bose gas also displays BEC, on the other hand, the condensate fraction is smaller than unity at zero temperature and the critical temperature is also modified \cite{Giorginietal,Glaumetal,Schutte,dalfovo}.
+Experimentally, BEC (which could be formed by bosonic atoms, but also form fermionic Cooper pairs) has been realized first in $^{87}$Rb \cite{anderson,Han98,Ernst98}, then in $^{23}$Na \cite{Davis95,Hau98}, and in $^{7}$ Li \cite{Bradley95}.

 In a dilute gas, only two-particle interactions dominate.
-The repulsive, two-body interatomic potential is approximated as $ V_{self}=\lambda \delta \left( \mathbf{r}-\mathbf{r}^{\prime }\right) $, with a self-coupling constant $\lambda =4\pi \hbar ^{2}a/m$, where $a$ is the scattering length.
-Then in the mean-field approximation (neglecting the contribution of the excited states) the BEC is described by the Gross-Pitaevskii equation \cite{Gross1}, \cite{Gross2}, \cite{Pitaevskii}:
+The repulsive, two-body interparticle potential is approximated as $V_{self}=\lambda \delta \left( \mathbf{r}-\mathbf{r}^{\prime }\right) $, with a self-coupling constant $\lambda =4\pi \hbar ^{2}a/m$, where $a$ is the scattering length.
+Then in the mean-field approximation (in case when we neglect the contribution of the excited states) the BEC is described by the Gross-Pitaevskii equation \cite {Gross1,Gross2,Pitaevskii}:

 where $\psi (\mathbf{r},t)$ is the wave function of the condensate and $ \Delta $ is the 3-dimensional Laplacian.
 The probability density $\rho \left( \mathbf{r},t\right) =\left\vert \psi (\mathbf{r},t)\right\vert ^{2}$ is normalized to